wp-plugins/wp-sms/readme.txt

 * msg91.com

 Other features:
 * Premium Support
 * Integrate with Quform
 * Integrate with Gravity form
+* Notification SMS when published new woocommerce products to subscribers.
+* Notification SMS when Change order in woocommerce.
+* Mobile field number in woocommerce checkout page.
-* Adding a web service with request
+* Adding a web service with request.

 [Buy Pro Version](http://codecanyon.net/item/wp-sms-pro/9380372)